 HOW TO MARINATE: Marinades are a great way to add a burst of flavor to perfectly cooked turkey.
 Whether you want a tangy twist or a spicy surprise, marinades are simple to prepare and don’t require days of preparation.
 If the marinade recipe requires you to heat the ingredients, be sure to let the heated marinade cool to room temperature before pouring it over your turkey.
 For recipes that call for a short marinating time, make the marinade several hours in advance so it can develop its full flavor.
 Keep your marinating meat covered and in the refrigerator.
 Use a sealable container or plastic bag that is large to position the food in a single layer, and turn to coat all sides.
 Use ¼ to ½ cup of marinade for every 1 to 2 pounds of meat.
 Marinate meat for 2 to 8 hours.
 The longer you marinate the stronger the flavor.
 Discard any leftover marinade that has touched raw meat.
 Try this Bourbon and Cola Marinade Recipe!

 HOW TO STUFF: Whether you call it stuffing or dressing, next to the turkey, it’s at the heart of any Thanksgiving.
 It can be cooked in your turkey or prepared separately as a side.
 No matter how you decide to prepare it, be sure to follow proper food safety and handling rules.
 Prepare your stuffing using only cooked ingredients.
 Use sautéed vegetables, cooked meats or seafood, etc. Use pasteurized egg products, not raw eggs.
 Place the prepared stuffing in the turkey just before roasting.
 Stuffing the night before could cause food-borne illness.
 Stuff both the neck and body cavities of a completely thawed turkey, allowing 1/2 to 3/4 cup of stuffing per pound.
 Don’t pack stuffing too tightly, as it may cause uneven cooking.
 When preparing a whole turkey for the oven, return the legs to the original tucked position if they were untucked for stuffing.
 Turn the wings back to hold the neck skin in place.
 (Tucking the wings helps to stabilize the turkey in the pan and while carving.)
 If you are stuffing a whole turkey breast you can skip this step.
 Stuffing should be 165°F in the center when done.
+For a delicious stuffing try my Sausage Stuffing.

-HOW TO CHECK FOR DONENESS: Leg wiggling, juice color, even the aroma ~you’ll fear lots of ways to check the doneness of your turkey.
+HOW TO CHECK FOR DONENESS: Leg wiggling, juice color, even the aroma ~you’ll hear lots of ways to check the doneness of your turkey.
 THESE ARE MYTHS!
 There is only one safe way to be sure and that is temperature.
 Unsure of how to check if your turkey is done cooking by taking its temperature with a meat thermometer?
 It’s simple.
 Check a few key places to know when your turkey is done.
 Insert a meat thermometer between the turkey’s thigh above the drumstick without hitting bone to check if it’s fully cooked.
 When the thermometer reads 180 degrees F, you’re done!
 (If it’s stuffed, check the temperature of the center of the stuffing to make sure it’s cooked to 165 degrees F as well.).
 In addition, make sure to cook the turkey to a temperature of 170 degrees F in the deepest part of the breast and 165 degrees F in the center of the stuffing.

 HOW TO CARVE: Whether celebrating the holidays or enjoying a casual turkey dinner, the right carving technique helps you get as many servings from your turkey as possible.
 Learn all you’ll need to know about how to carve a turkey with these helpful instructions.